redis/redis-doc/topics/indexes.md

 One simple way do deal with this issues is to actually normalize the string the user searches.
-Whatever the user searches for "Banana", "BANANA" or Ba'nana" we may always turn it into "banana".
+Whatever the user searches for "Banana", "BANANA" or "Ba'nana" we may always turn it into "banana".

 However sometimes we could like to present the user with the original item typed, even if we normalize the string for indexing.
 In order to